 Feeding the yeast

 The basic idea behind “feeding” is to brew the beer at an OG lower than planned, but add the remaining fermentables to the beer during fermentation.
-For example, one way to brew a 14% ABV beer would be to make some wort with an original gravity around SG 1.140, then ferment it down to an FG around 1.035.
+For example, one way to brew a 14% ABV beer would be to make some wort with an original gravity of around SG 1.140, then ferment it down to an FG of around 1.035.
 Another way would be to produce a wort with an OG 1.120 — which would yield a roughly 12% ABV beer, assuming the same degree of attenuation — but “feed” the fermentation with the additional carbohydrates that would have been required to make the wort 1.140.
 This process adds extra steps to the fermentation, so why would you do it?

 The rationale behind “feeding” is that the yeast never encounters a sugar concentration over a certain level.
-For example, in the second example above, the yeast never have to ferment wort over SG 1.120.
+For example, in the second example above, the yeast never has to ferment wort over SG 1.120.
 After the yeast is pitched, the specific gravity would drop.
 The fermentables added later would boost the specific gravity, but not beyond the original wort strength.
 For example, perhaps the wort fermented down to 1.080, then the fermentation was “fed” so that the specific gravity was boosted to 1.100.
 When this beer finished fermenting, it would have the strength of a 14% ABV beer, but the yeast would never have had to deal with anything beyond a projected 12% ABV level of wort sugars.
 Very high gravity fermentations can be stressful, and feeding is a way to ease some of this stress.
 (A side benefit is that, because your original boiled wort is lower in gravity, you may experience slightly higher hop utilisation.)

 You can feed your fermentation pretty much anything that would work as a kettle adjunct.
 The most obvious “food” would be dissolved malt extract.
 You could dissolve the extract to make a very thick wort, heat it to 170 °F (77 °C) to sanitise it, cool, and add it to your fermenting wort.
 Likewise, thick solutions of simple sugars such as cane sugar (sucrose), corn sugar (glucose), or honey would also work.
 Feeding the fermentation ‘simple sugars’, which are 100% fermentable, would not raise the expected FG of the beer as much as malt extract (which is not 100% fermentable).